yonikesel1/sushi-dashboard/README.md

   https://hardhat.org/hardhat-network/guides/mainnet-forking.html

-Summary of Day 1: (8 Hours)
+# Summary of Day 1: (8 Hours)

-Docker image on ubuntu machine in aws. security groups (ports-forwarding for container) key-pair (ssh to git, ssh to aws) install docker and docker-compose on ubunto (apt install docker) docker-compose.yml (build and run a layered image) docker-composed up -d , docker-composed down.
+Docker image on ubuntu machine in aws.

+security groups (ports-forwarding for container)

+key-pair (ssh to git, ssh to aws)

+install docker and docker-compose on ubunto (apt install docker)

+docker-compose.yml (build and run a layered image)

+docker-composed up -d , docker-composed down.

 Dockerfile - build the new image - each instruction is a layer (we want lowest number of layers)

-Summary in OneNote - need to work on readme
+# Extended Summary in OneNote - need to work on readme